jakebailey/talk-ts-congress-2023/slides.md

 # Step 1: Unindent

 - We're moving all of our code up one block, and so there's one fewer indent!
-- Do this early so later changes don't contain whitespace modification.
+- Do this early so later changes don't contain whitespace modification
-  - Helps `git` track the code, and us review later changes.
+  - Helps `git` track the code, and us review later changes

 From: